Millicent

 Millicent is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Millicent's cultural diversity was found to be below average, with 88.9% of its population born in Australia and 91.9% being citizens.
-English was spoken at home by 96.5% of the population.
-Christianity was the predominant religion, comprising 39.6% of Millicent's population.
+Millicent's cultural diversity was found to be below average, with 88.9% of its population born in Australia, 91.9% being citizens, and 96.5% speaking English only at home.
+Christianity was the main religion in Millicent, comprising 39.6% of people there.
+However, the most notable overrepresentation was in Other religions, which made up 0.6% of Millicent's population compared to 0.8% across Rest of SA.

 Frequently Asked Questions - Diversity